Michal-Kot/ABM_Consumer_Choice/README.md

-# ABM_Consumer_Choice
+# PhD-Simulation
-Repository for an article Agent-based model of consumer choice: a method for optimisation of firm's marketing mix.
+REPO for my PhD